Killing of Anthony Hill: Trial and sentencing

 Olsen pleaded not guilty on June 6, 2016.

-The Georgia Supreme Court ruled October 16, 2017 that the prosecution can resume after a year on hold.
+The Georgia Supreme Court ruled October 16, 2017, that the prosecution can resume after a year on hold.
 Olsen and his attorney had argued that the Grand Jury process was compromised, and the indictment should be thrown out, but their motion was denied.

 Jury selection began Monday, September 23, 2019, at the DeKalb County Courthouse.
 Superior Court Judge LaTisha Dear Jackson presides over the trial proceedings.
 Three previously assigned judges had recused themselves from the case, which undoubtedly contributed to the delay in setting a trial date.
 The jury was seated on the morning of Thursday, September 26, with opening statements being delivered, as well as the testimony of three state witnesses.

 On October 14, 2019, Olsen was convicted by a jury of one count of aggravated assault, two counts of violating his oath of office and one count of making a false statement.
 The jury was composed of seven women and five men, with a racial composition of five black people, five white people, one Asian person and one Hispanic person.
 The jury was divided 9 to 3 in favor of conviction on felony murder but to avoid deadlocking they acquitted him of felony murder and convicted him on the remaining charges.
 The prosecution argued for a 25-year prison sentence followed by five years probation.
 Olsen was sentenced on November 1, 2019, to 12 years in prison, followed by eight years of probation by DeKalb County Superior Court Judge LaTisha Dear Jackson.
 Olsen is also banned for life from working in law enforcement, prohibited from possessing firearms, and prohibited from profiting from the case.

+In March 2024, an appellate court overturned Olsen's convictions.
+Prosecutors have said they will appeal the ruling.